AdobeDocs/experience-manager-screens.pt-BR/help/user-guide/emergency-channel.md

    ![screen_shot_2019-02-25at101622pm](assets/screen_shot_2019-02-25at101622pm.png)

-1. Assim que a prioridade do canal for atualizada, todo o reprodutor de AEM Screens exibirá a variável **EmergencyChannel** conteúdo, conforme mostrado abaixo.
+1. Quando a prioridade do canal é atualizada, todo o reprodutor do AEM Screens exibe o **EmergencyChannel** conteúdo.

    ![screen_shot_2019-02-25at101742pm](assets/screen_shot_2019-02-25at101742pm.png)

 ### Conclusão {#conclusion}

-A variável **EmergencyChannel** O continuará a exibir seu conteúdo até que o autor de conteúdo redefina o Valor de prioridade como 1.
+A variável **EmergencyChannel** O continua a exibir seu conteúdo até que o autor de conteúdo redefina o Valor de prioridade como 1.

-Depois que o autor do conteúdo receber as instruções de que a emergência foi resolvida, ele deve atualizar a prioridade do **MainAdChannel** que fará com que a reprodução normal seja retomada.
+Quando o autor do conteúdo receber as instruções de que a emergência foi resolvida, ele deverá atualizar a prioridade do **MainAdChannel** o que faz com que a reprodução normal seja retomada.